hsemple/qgis_tutorials/source/thematic_mapping.rst

 Thematic Mapping
 =======================

 A popular way of presenting information about geographic patterns is to use a thematic map.
 A thematic map shows the spatial distribution of one or more specific data themes for selected geographic areas.
-The data may be quantitative (e.g., percentage population change, income distribution) or qualitative  (e.g., predominant farm types, mineral distribution in the USA, mountain systems in the Americas).
+The data may be quantitative (e.g., percentage population change, income distribution) or qualitative  (e.g., predominant farm types, mineral distribution in the USA, mountain ranges in the Americas).

 With a GIS software, the basic way to create a vector thematic map is to identify the field in the attribute table of the map layer that will be used for mapping.
 Next, scrutinize the data to learn about its statistical distribution, then display it using the software's thematic mapping engine.